Need to talk? Call 1800 882 436.

 What happens when I get the results?

 Your doctor, obstetrician or midwife can answer your questions and give you more information about antenatal tests.
-They can also discuss the meaning of your test results.
+They can discuss what your test results mean.
+If antenatal tests find that you have an infection, it can be treated.

-They may also suggest talking to a genetic counsellor, who can guide you through the implications of your results, any decisions you may need to make and the relevant support available.
+They may also suggest talking to a genetic counsellor, who can help you understand your results, any choices you may need to make and the support you can get.
+Some hospitals have a genetic counsellor that can help.

 The best way to contact a genetic counsellor is to ask your doctor.
 They can refer you to a genetic counselling service.